Lucien C. Gause

-Lucien Coatsworth Gause (December 25, 1836 – November 5, 1880) was an American nineteenth-century politician and lawyer from Arkansas.
+Lucien Coatsworth Gause (December 25, 1836 – November 5, 1880) was an American lawyer, politician and military veteran who served in the Confederate Army during the Civil War.
+From 1875 to 1879, he served two terms in the U.S. House of Representatives, representing an Arkansas congressional district.

 Biography

 Born near Wilmington, North Carolina, Gause moved to Lauderdale County, Tennessee and studied under a private tutor.
 He graduated from the University of Virginia, studied law, graduated from Cumberland University and was admitted to the bar, commencing practice in Jacksonport, Arkansas in 1859.